Duet3D/wiki-content/User_manual/Connecting_hardware/IO_CNC_Pendant.md

 ![cnc_pendant_01.jpg](/manual/sensors/cnc_pendant_01.jpg =400x)

 * One wired CNC pendant similar to the image above.
 These are available in 4-axis versions (illustrated) and 6 axis versions (with the axis selector switch having additional position 5 and 6).
 Either will work.
-* One Arduino Pro Micro, Micro or Nano (Pro Micro preferred)
+* One Arduino Pro Micro (5V/16MHz version), Micro or Nano (Pro Micro preferred)
+  Note: the Pro Micro is not an official Arduino board.
+It was developed by Sparkfun, and clones are available from most electronics vendors.
+It is supported by the Arduino IDE.
 * One 10K wire-ended resistor
 * One 6.8K wire-ended resistor
 * 4-core unshielded cable, as long as you want.
 You could instead re-use the 18- or 20-core cable that comes with the pendant, but the 4-core cable is thinner.
 If you do not need the PanelDue pass through feature, then 3-core cable is sufficient.